nbailey20/DIVA/testing/README.md

 This will output the event logic text for the specified chain structure.
 Replace the existing `events` dictionary in `event_logic.py` with the output from this script.

+See also sample_event_logic.py in ./diva for a minimal example of event logic for reference.

 3. Deploy the DIVA module using Terraform to set up DIVA and monitor the Lambda function chain.